In reversal, Biden weighs detaining migrant families - WTOP News

 Both the Obama and Trump administrations detained families in those facilities until their immigration cases played out, though a court order prevents the government from holding children beyond 20 days.
 A third detention center in Pennsylvania was shut down a few months ago.

-No decision is final, according to the four officials who spoke to The Associated Press on condition of anonymity to discuss internal discussions.
-The New York Times first reported that officials were considering detaining families again.

 Administration officials are ending the national emergency on May 11 that was brought on by the pandemic.
-Because the border restrictions are tied to the national emergency, those also end on May 11.
+Because the border restrictions known as Title 42 are tied to the national emergency, the administration is also planning to end them on May 11.
 The U.S. Supreme Court is weighing a Republican-led effort to leave them in place, but it has removed oral arguments on the case from its calendar.

-Homeland Security officials are struggling to come up with ways to stop migrants from coming to the U.S.-Mexico border.
-The vast majority of migrants who come seeking asylum are not eligible for asylum.
+The majority of migrants who come seeking asylum do not actually win asylum, according to data from the U.S. government.
+Only about 30% are deemed eligible under U.S. law, which narrowly defines who qualifies.
+Many people coming are seeking a better life and fleeing poverty and devastation in their home countries, but it doesn’t often mean they get to stay in the U.S.

 Spagat reported from San Diego.